 Wylie draws on his substantial environmental experience, his prior non-legal technical work, and his deep involvement in risk management to assist clients in understanding and controlling the coming regulatory and non-regulatory impacts of climate change.
 His article, Climate Change and the D&O Pollution Exclusion, 41 Tort, Trial & Ins.
 L.J.
 1033 (Summer 2006), is one of the first to extrapolate climate change legal impacts outside of the regulatory area.

-Wylie has published on cyber risk, insurance, climate change, identity theft, mold and radiation-related topics in both scholarly and trade publications.
+Wylie has published on COVID-19, cyber risk, insurance, climate change, identity theft, mold and radiation-related topics in both scholarly and trade publications.
 As a lecturer he has addressed climate change, e-discovery, mold experts, ethics issues, and internet liabilities.
 He has also moderated panels on environmental topics.
-He co-authors a blog maintained by the firm at http://www.climatelawyers.com/.

 Wylie served in the U.S. Navy from 1984-1989.
 Qualified in submarines, he was the mid-watch OOD on board USS Augusta (SSN 710).